 For the rail sector, new monthly profiles were developed for the 2014 platform.
 Monthly temporalization for rail freight emissions is based on AAR Rail Traffic Data, Total Carloads and Intermodal, for 2014.
-For passenger trains, monthly temporalization is based on rail passenger miles data for 2014 from the Bureau of Transportation Statistics.
+For passenger trains, monthly temporalization is based on rail passenger miles data for 2014 from the

+Bureau of Transportation Statistics.
 Rail emissions are allocated with flat day of week profiles, and most emissions are allocated with flat hourly profiles.

-For the ptfire sector, the inventories are in the daily point fire format, so temporal profiles are only used to go from day-specific to hourly emissions.
-For the nonroad sector, while the NEI only stores the annual totals, the modeling platform uses monthly inventories from output from NMIM.
-For California, the nonroad inventory is annual only, and monthly temporal profiles are applied in SMOKE.
+For the ptfire and ptagfire sectors, the inventories are in the daily point fire format, so temporal profiles are only used to go from day-specific to hourly emissions.
+For ptfire, state-specific hourly profiles were used, with distinct profiles for prescribed fires and wildfires.
+For ptagfire, the diurnal temporal profile used reflected the fact that burning occurs during the daylight hours.
+Additional details on these profiles are available in the 2014v7.1 TSD.

+For the nonroad sector, while the NEI only stores the annual totals, the modeling platform uses monthly inventories from output from MOVES.
+For California, CARB's annual inventory was temporalized to monthly using monthly temporal profiles applied in SMOKE by SCC.
+This is an improvement over the 2011 platform, which applied monthly temporalization in California at the broader SCC7 level.